CARE FOR YOUR OLD FRIEND FOOTWEAR

-Although there are many methods of cleaning slippers, some may be damaging and permanent.
-To keep your Old Friend® Footwear in the best looking condition these are the methods that we have found to be most useful.
+Although there are many methods for cleaning slippers, some may be permanently damaging.
+To keep your Old Friend Footwear in the best condition possible, these are the methods that we have found to be the most useful.

-DO NOT PUT OLD FRIEND® FOOTWEAR IN WASHING MACHINE OR SUBMERGE IN WATER!
+*DO NOT PUT OLD FRIEND FOOTWEAR IN WASHING MACHINES OR SUBMERGE THEM IN WATER.

-- Clean the leather with a damp cloth and warm water or diluted, mild leather detergent.
+- Clean the leather using a warm damp cloth and a diluted mild leather detergent.

-- Rinse cloth out and rub again, try and remove moisture immediately with a dry cloth.
+- Rinse cloth out and rub again, try to remove moisture immediately with a dry cloth.

-- Leather cleaning kits are also available (can be found at your local shoe repair store); you can gently use the kit’s eraser on troubled spots, and then rub with a stiff brush.
+- Leather cleaning kits are also available (these can be found at your local shoe store); you can gently use the kit's eraser on troubled spots, and then rub with a stiff brush.

-- Do not use a blow dryer or heater if they get wet, air dry inside and away from sunlight.
+- DO NOT use a blow drier or heater if they get wet, air dry inside and away from sunlight.

 - Gently rub sheepskin fleece with a wet cloth and mild detergent, repeat with warm rinse water and remove moisture with a dry cloth.